tobs-code/SoftPrompt-IR/examples/SoftPrompt-IR_creative_writing.md

 ## When You Should Consider It as a Writer

-✅ **You are working with AI co-writing tools** (Claude, GPT-4, etc.) and want better control over their output.
+✅ **You are working with AI co-writing tools** (Claude, GPT, etc.) and want better control over their output.

 ✅ **You have complex rules** (e.g., "Hard Sci-Fi: Physics accurate, but Characters > Technology").